ljantzen/geekpodlist/README.md

 #The ultimate Geek Podcast List
 ===========

 As a geek, I enjoy listening to podcasts, not only on technical topics.
 This repository contains descriptions of the podcasts I find are of high quality and relevance to geeks.
 Most are english-language, some are in other languages.

+I hope you find something of interest here, and welcome pull requests.
+Feel free to use my [OPML file](https://github.com/ljantzen/geekpodlist/blob/master/MyUltimateGeekPodcasts.opml)

 ## For Developers